nn1854/Data-and-Code-A2/README.md

 The game so far consists of two levels.
 The first level showcases a maze where the player goes around and finds objects, the second level consists of monsters where the player has to take them down.

 ## Technologies Used
-- Tech 1 - version 1.0
-- Tech 2 - version 2.0
-- Tech 3 - version 3.0
+- Microsoft MakeCode Arcade

 ## Features
-List the ready features here:
-- Awesome feature 1
+- Retro style arcade game
-- Awesome feature 2
+- 2 different levels (level 2 in progress)
-- Awesome feature 3
+- Points system
+- Countdown timer
+- Player controls

 ## Screenshots